prt459/Simple_CW_keyer/README.md

 # Simple_CW_keyer
 Basic CW keyer for an Arduino Nano.

-Wtitten by Paul VK3HN, 7 Apr 2017.
+Written by Paul VK3HN, 7 Apr 2017.
-A description and wiring diagram is at https://vk3hn.wordpress.com/Arduino-CW-keyer-for-a-BiTx-or-other-homebrew-rig

-This code may be duplicated, used, and hacked for hobby or experimental purposes.
+A description and wiring diagram is at https://vk3hn.wordpress.com/Arduino-CW-keyer-for-a-BiTx-or-other-homebrew-rig This code may be duplicated, used, and hacked for hobby or experimental purposes.
 Please acknowledge the source (VK3HN) if you do.

 Features: